AndyAyersMS/coreclr/documentation/design-docs/jit-throughput.md

 frames, and below that, some managed code frames.
-But there are also often frames above the jit frames, both for runtime utilities that the jit invokes (via the JIT-EE interface), and sometimes frames for managed code that runs as a prerequiste to jitting some method.
+But there are also often frames above the jit frames, both for runtime utilities that the jit invokes (via the JIT-EE interface), and sometimes frames for managed code that runs as a prerequisite to jitting some method.
 And in rare cases the execution of *that* code can inspire further jitting, so there can be several layers of managed/runtime/jit frames.